 Herbs are often called the useful plants, and with good reason.
-They are valuable for culinary, cosmetic, medicinal, and ornamental products offering a world of possibilities for commercial growers.
+They are valuable for culinary, cosmetic, medicinal, and ornamental products, offering a world of mercantile possibilities.
 They can be sold as live plants all season long, sold fresh cut for culinary use, made into herbal bouquets, or dried and used in herbal crafts.

-- Grow large plantings of the basic culinary herbs such as basil, dill and parsley, because restaurant chefs usually purchase them by the pound.
-Succession plant so you have a constant supply of fresh product.
+- Grow large plantings of the basic culinary herbs such as basil, dill, and parsley, because restaurant chefs usually purchase them by the pound.
+Succession-plant so you have a constant supply of fresh product.
 Pay particular attention to storage requirements of the culinary herbs because some are damaged by cold temperatures.

-- Some chefs like to buy the less common culinary herbs in pots that they can keep in the kitchen until they are needed in a recipe.
+- Some chefs like to purchase the less common culinary herbs in pots that they can keep in the kitchen until they are needed in a recipe.
 If you're selling cut herbs to chefs, offer to grow herbs such as lemon basil and French tarragon in 4-inch pots.
 The chefs will get the freshest herbs possible and maybe even some regrowth if they can give the potted herbs sunshine and water between cuttings.

-- In fall, sell potted herbs in attractive pots that can be brought inside when frost threatens; use the herbs everyone needs for Thanksgiving dinner rosemary, sage, and thyme.
+- In fall, sell potted herbs in attractive pots that can be brought inside when frost threatens.
+Use the herbs everyone needs for Thanksgiving dinner: rosemary, sage, and thyme.

 - At winter markets, sell a "Nature's Remedies" combination of potted or dried herbs known to help with cold, fever, and flu symptoms.
 For example, an infusion of savory can be gargled for sore throat, a steam bath with rosemary helps open nasal passages, and thyme tea helps soothe coughs.